Durtur/Dungeoneer/README.md

     * Generate an NPC on the fly
     * Magic item shops

+## What isn't it?
+ * A VTT with multiplayer support
+ * A a place to keep your notes
+ * A multiplayer internet type thing.
+This is just a deskotop client.

 ## How do I use it?
 Check under "Releases".